AdrKacz/super-duper-guacamole/recommender-system/README.md

 # AWS Setup:
-We use Python and the NumPy module in an AWS Lambda function.
+We use Python with NumPy in an AWS Lambda function.
 NumPy is not available in the Python AWS default environment.
-Hence, the only working solution found was to create a dockerized environnement.
+The only solution proposed in the AWS documentation that we succeded to implement was to create a dockerized environnement.

 ## Container setup with Docker for Python
 1. On your local machine, create a project directory for your new function (here *recommerder-system*).